finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **list_cleardown_modules**
 > PagedResourceListOfCleardownModuleResponse list_cleardown_modules(scope, code, as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by)

-[EXPERIMENTAL] ListCleardownModules: List Cleardown Modules
+[EARLY ACCESS] ListCleardownModules: List Cleardown Modules

 List all the Cleardown Modules matching particular criteria.